Hey, fellow traveller!

-Hello everyone!
 My name is Ryan and I’m the wandering Canadian travel-nut behind Treksplorer.
-A decade has passed since I first hopped across the Atlantic yet my curiosity for new discoveries hasn’t ceased—every new journey still elicits the same excitement as the first time I set foot in a foreign land.
+Over a decade has passed since I first hopped across the Atlantic yet my curiosity for new discoveries hasn’t ceased.
+Every new journey still elicits the same excitement as the first time I set foot in a foreign land.

 Cheers and Bon Voyage!